 Why was the population of greater sage-grouse eliminated in the Crab Creek Management Unit?
 Has subsequent management on the prospective release site adequately addressed the explanations for previous declines in numbers of sage-grouse?
 There are numerous possible reasons for the sage-grouse population decline and extirpation.
-These include historic declines in habitat quantity and quality, changes in densities of predators such as common ravens, and isolation of remnant populations due to the lack of dispersal corridors between adjacent populations.
+These include historic declines in habitat quantity and quality, changes in densities of predators such as coyotes and common ravens, and isolation of remnant populations due to the lack of dispersal corridors between adjacent populations.
+Some of the explanations for the declines in sage-grouse have been directly addressed with management activities (Stinson and Schroeder 2014).
+These restoration activities include habitat restoration, removal and marking of fences, treatment of invasive species, and habitat acquisition.

-Some of the explanations for the declines in sage-grouse have been directly addressed with management activities, in particular habitat restoration.
-The WDFW purchased 8,094 ha in Lincoln County in the early 1990s, which became the Swanson Lakes Wildlife Area.
-An addition 518 ha of land owned by the Washington Department of Natural Resources was leased.
-Because the acquisition was funded by the Bonneville Power Administration to compensate for habitat lost during the construction and operation of hydroelectric projects in the Columbia Basin (Northwest Power Planning Council 2000), the WDFW is actively managing habitat at Swanson Lakes for the benefit of prairie grouse (including both sharp-tailed grouse and greater sagegrouse).
-Modifications in the management practices include elimination of grazing on the wildlife area, re-vegetation of disturbed and non-native pastures, and control of noxious weeds.
+The WDFW purchased 8,094 ha in Lincoln County in the early 1990s, which became the Swanson Lakes Wildlife Area (Fig. 5).
+An additional 518 ha of land owned by the Washington Department of Natural Resources was leased.
+Because the acquisition was funded by the Bonneville Power Administration to compensate for habitat lost during the construction and operation of hydroelectric projects in the Columbia Basin (Northwest Power Planning Council 2000), WDFW is actively managing habitat at Swanson Lakes for the benefit of prairie grouse (including both sharp-tailed grouse and greater sage-grouse).
 The BLM has acquired land adjacent to and near the Swanson Lakes Wildlife Area.
 The Lakeview Ranch is a 5,135 ha parcel located approximately 10 km north of the town of Odessa in southwest Lincoln County.
 Twin Lakes is a 6,201 ha parcel located approximately 25 km southwest of Davenport in central Lincoln County.
 Coffeepot Lake is a 377 ha parcel located 17 km west of Harrington in Lincoln County.
 Management of the BLM areas has focused on supporting wildlife habitat, seasonal livestock grazing, and wildlife-based recreational opportunities.
-The BLM also is considering prairie grouse in their management plans and is involved in the national strategy to "develop the partnerships needed to design and implement actions to support robust populations of sage-grouse and the landscapes and habitats upon which they depend" (Stiver et al. 2007).
+The BLM also is considering prairie grouse in their management plans and is involved in the national strategy to "develop the partnerships needed to design and implement actions to support robust populations of sagegrouse and the landscapes and habitats upon which they depend" (Stiver et al. 2007).